 Q. What is Amazon Elastic File System?

-Amazon Elastic File System (Amazon EFS) is a simple, serverless, set-and-forget elastic file system that makes it easy to set up, scale, and cost-optimize file storage in AWS.
-With a few clicks in the AWS Management Console, you can create file systems that are accessible to Amazon Elastic Compute Cloud (EC2) instances, Amazon container services (Amazon Elastic Container Service [ECS], Amazon Elastic Kubernetes Service [EKS], and AWS Fargate), and AWS Lambda functions through a file system interface (using standard operating system file I/O APIs).
+Amazon Elastic File System (EFS) is designed to provide serverless, fully elastic file storage that lets you share file data without provisioning or managing storage capacity and performance.
+With a few selections in the AWS Management Console, you can create file systems that are accessible to Amazon Elastic Compute Cloud (EC2) instances, Amazon container services (Amazon Elastic Container Service [ECS], Amazon Elastic Kubernetes Service [EKS], and AWS Fargate), and AWS Lambda functions through a file system interface (using standard operating system file I/O APIs).
 They also support full file system access semantics, such as strong consistency and file locking.

 Amazon EFS file systems can automatically scale from gigabytes to petabytes of data without needing to provision storage.
 Tens, hundreds, or even thousands of compute instances can access an Amazon EFS file system at the same time, and Amazon EFS provides consistent performance to each compute instance.
 Amazon EFS is designed to be highly durable and highly available.
 With Amazon EFS, there is no minimum fee or setup costs, and you pay only for what you use.